 This class is structured with the student working independently to complete work and prepare for assessments.
-Students learn from Blackboard resources as well as specific laboratory activities that must be completed at school.
+Students learn from Google Classroom resources as well as specific laboratory activities that must be completed at school.
 An instructor is available during the day during open mods as well as via email to address concerns or questions.
-All assessments will be taken during the student's assigned mod each week.
+All assessments will be taken during the student's class mod.